 Clothing and Laundry Tips: All personal clothing is washed in an industrial washing machine at a temperature of 180-degrees.
 Make sure your loved ones clothing is appropriate for washing and drying in these hot temperatures.
 Clothing that requires cold or warm water or special care is subject to damage and fading.
 All clothing must be labeled.
 Please label the clothing with the resident name, NOT the room number or initials.
 Mark clearly and in large letters on the inside neckline or waistband.
 All items must be marked including socks, shoes, and other personal items.

 Private phone access is available to every resident for free.
 Unlimited local and toll free calls can be made from resident phones.
 An unlimited number of phone calls from any incoming area code (national or international) can be received at the resident phones.
-Patients can bring in their own phone and simply plug it into the phone jack next to their assigned bed or a phone can be provided by the facility at no extra cost.
+Patients may bring in their personal phone and plug it into the phone jack next to their assigned bed.
+Otherwise, a phone can be provided by the facility at no extra cost.

-All of the rooms are furnished with a hospital grade LCD TV at the bedside, free of charge, with access to 50 of the most popular channels.
+All rooms are furnished with a hospital grade LCD TV at the bedside with access to the 50 most popular channels, free of charge.
 Patients and visitors also have access to our two common area high definition big screen TVs with access to 150 channels.

 Suggestions and recommendations for changes in the facility rules may be submitted in person or in writing to Pacifica Nursing & Rehab Center administration.

-We will always follow the Physician’s Order.
-Typically it is twice a day, 5 to 6 times per week.
-Each case is unique and may change with the needs of your loved one.
+We will always follow physician’s orders, which is typically twice a day, 5-6 times per week.
+Each case is unique and may change in accordance to the needs of your loved one.
 Please see our Director of Rehab with any questions about your loved one’s schedule.